-The politician, the reporter, the medico, the drug manufacturer, the militarist and arms manufacturer, the police and the undertaker, to name the leaders of the list, fatten only upon "the dangerous environment".
+The politician, the reporter, the psychiatrist with his electric shock machine, the drug manufacturer, the militarist and arms manufacturer, the police and the undertaker, to name the leaders of the list, fatten only upon "the dangerous environment".
 Even individuals and family members can be Merchants of Chaos.

 It is to their interest to make the environment seem as threatening as possible, for only then can they profit.
 Their incomes, force, and power rise in direct ratio to the amount of threat they can inject into the surroundings of the people.
-With that threat they can extort revenue, appropriations, heightened circulations and recompense without question.
+With that threat they can extort revenue, appropriations, heightened circulation's and recompense without question.
 These are the Merchants of Chaos.
 If they did not generate it and buy and sell it, they would, they suppose, be poor.